-A higher ENIG plating and/or thinner ACF or a reduced ACF coverage is needed to a achieve a better connection yield for fine pitch assemblies.
+A higher ENIG plating and/or thinner anisotropic conductive film or a reduced coverage is needed to a achieve a better connection yield for fine pitch assemblies.
 More daisy chain test structures are being produced for further bonding tests as well as thermal and mechanical testing in a dedicated reliability study.
-Tests with larger particles for ACP are planned for large pitch applications.
+Tests with larger particles for anisotropic conductive pastes are planned for large pitch applications.